where to watch, schedule, rosters, refereeing

 time and place

-The game at Arena do Grêmio, in Porto Alegre (RS), starts at 9:30 pm (Brasilia time)
+The ball rolls at 9 pm (Brasilia time), at Arena do Grêmio, in Porto Alegre (RS)

 Probable escalations

-Guild: Gabriel Chapecó; Vanderson, Geromel, Rodrigues (Kannemann) and Rafinha (Cortez); Thiago Santos, Lucas Silva, Villasanti, Douglas Costa and Alisson; Borja
+Guild: Gabriel Chapecó; Vanderson, Geromel, Kannemann (Ruan) and Rafinha; Thiago Santos, Lucas Silva, Villasanti, Alisson and Ferreira (Campaz); Borja.
+Technician: Felipão.

-Flamengo: Diego Alves, Isla, Gustavo Henrique, Bruno Viana (Léo Pereira) and Filipe Luís; Willian Arão, Diego, Everton Ribeiro and Arrascaeta; Bruno Henrique and Gabigol
+Corinthians: Cassius; Du Queiroz, João Victor, Gil and Fábio Santos; Gabriel; Gustavo Mosquito, Giuliano, Roni and Renato Augusto; Job Technician: Sylvinho.

 Arbitration